Program Profile

 Mechanics

-How Vistana staroptions work
+How Vistana StarOptions work

 StarOptions are deployed against a published chart by resort, season, and unit size.
 Vistana owners book at home resort 12 months out, network-wide 8 months out.
 Like Marriott Vacation Club (now its parent), Vistana allows banking and borrowing across use years but with fees.
 StarOptions can be converted to Marriott Bonvoy points (at poor rates, similar to MVC conversion) or used for legacy Starwood Preferred Guest redemptions.
 Many Vistana owners are exploring conversion to Marriott Destination Points as MVW integrates the brands; conversion economics vary by contract.